theonize/Currier/Topic/Normal Glory/1_Ortho.md

 Bottom line: the Church is not a place or time.
 It is a demographic.
 When there is no longer good Bible study, and biblical worship, and Christlike shepherding then you are left with a social club.
-The purely social congregation cannot help but lapse into moralism - it has nothing left but the desire to be like the thing it is not: the Church
+The purely social congregation cannot help but lapse into moralism - it has nothing left but the desire to be like the thing it is not: the Church.
 Forget that the Institution can flourish under good leadership.
 This is not the mark of the Church nor it's mission.